 Considering the medication export market has been traditionally limited in its reach to post-Soviet countries, that’s not bad for a country like Georgia, for whom doors to the EU medication market have been closed because of the absence of a state-backed Good Manufacturing Practices (GMP) standard in the country.

 The issue of introducing GMP standards has long been on the agenda, and was being discussed at least as early as 2014.
 Now, however, the deadline for pharmaceutical companies to abide by the standard has been set for 2022.
 This may offer Georgian producers the chance to grow further afield, while the public will stand to benefit from quality-controlled medicines produced and consumed in the country.

-Like many vitamins, the obligations will produce a series of changes in the industry and a degree of discomfort for some producers, many of whom are asking for an extension of the deadline to comply with the standards.
+Like many vitamins, these obligations will not be easy to swallow for all producers and may cause a degree of discomfort in the industry; a number of companies are asking for an extension of the deadline to comply with the standards.

 What is GMP?

 Good Manufacturing Practices (GMP) “describes the minimum standard that a medicines manufacturer must meet in their production processes”, the European Medicines Agency notes.
 Any manufacturer of medicines intended for the EU market, no matter where in the world it is located, “must comply with GMP, which requires that medicines: are of consistent high quality, are appropriate for their intended use and meet the requirements of the marketing authorisation or clinical trial authorisation.”

 The guiding principle behind GMP is that it is impossible to monitor the quality of pharmaceutical products without violating their integrity, thus making them unsuitable for medical use.
 Thus, GMP focuses on a quality assurance mechanism.